SamuelVincent67/Airbnb_NewYork_City_SQL_PowerBI/README.md

 ## Questions

-1. Which hosts are the busiest host?
+1. What are the different areas and hosts?
-2. What is different in host and areas?
+2. What is the distribution of rooms?
-3. What is the distribution of rooms?
+3. Which host are the busiest host?
 4. What is the difference of traffic among different areas?

 ## Data Import